kohler/hotcrp/devel/apidoc/submissions.md

 This endpoint retrieves JSON-formatted information about a submission.
-All visible information about submission fields, tags, and overall status are returned in as the response’s `paper` property.
+All visible information about submission fields, tags, and overall status are returned in the `paper` response property, which defines a submission object.
 Error messages—for instance, about permission errors or nonexistent submissions—are returned in `message_list`.

-The returned `paper` property is a submission object.
 Submission objects are formatted based on the submission form.
-Every paper object has an `object` property set to `"paper"`, a `pid`, and a `status`.
+They have an `object` property set to `"paper"`, a `pid`, and a `status`.
 Other properties are provided based on which submission fields exist and whether the accessing user can see them.

 * param forceShow boolean: False to not override administrator conflict
 * response ?paper paper